Elements You Need to Start Learning Basic Music Theory

-That is covered separately in the music playing instruction section.
-It is an essential part of learning to play look for instruction and video additions.
-Most instructors take the time to show you proper technique.
+This not covered in our courses.
+However, it is an essential part of learning to play.
+Look for instruction with video where instructors take the time to show you proper technique for playing your instrument.

 The Problem with Bit by Bit